istio/istio.io/_docs/tasks/traffic-management/egress.md

 which only handles intra-cluster destinations.

 This task describes how to configure Istio to expose external services to Istio-enabled clients.
-You'll learn how to configure an external service and make requests to it via the Istio egress service or, alternatively, to simply enable direct calls to an external service.
+You'll learn how to enable access to external services using egress rules, or alternatively, to simply bypass the Istio proxy for a specific range of IPs.

 ## Before you begin